Wednesday, March 28, 2018

 2. Combine ground meat, diced vegetables, garlic, grains, eggs, s&p and herbs/spices.
 Combine well with hands or sturdy wooden spoon.

-3. In a 11" x 9" pan (large roasting pan) spread a layer of sliced onion/vegetables to just cover bottom of pan.
+3. In a 11" x 9" pan (large roasting pan) spread Pan vegetables to cover bottom of pan.

 4. Dump meatloaf mix onto counter.